Imaikkaa Nodigal: Plot

 A serial killer disrupts peace in Bengaluru by kidnapping, where he goes by the name of the highly notorious serial killer Rudra, who was announced dead five years ago.
 After another such case, in which the CBI are involved, he declares himself to be alive and not dead.
-Anjali Vikramadithyan IPS, who dealt with the earlier case of Rudra, is re-appointed to deal with him.
+SP Anjali Vikramadithyan IPS, who dealt with the earlier case of Rudra, is re-appointed to deal with him.

-In Chennai, Anjali's brother Arjun, who is an MBBS doctor is facing a rough time in his relationship with Krithika Rao, by accusing her of cheating, and she eventually breaks up with him.
-To make it up to her, he and his two year distant friend, Vinoth, travel to Bengaluru to meet her.
-The cat-and-mouse game between Rudra and Anjali becomes intense when Rudra brings Arjun into the game by kidnapping Krithika and demanding a ransom from her father.
+Meanwhile, Anjali's brother Arjun Prabhakar, an MBBS doctor from Chennai, is facing a rough time in his relationship with Krithika Rao, a rising model, by accusing her of cheating, and she eventually breaks up with him.
+To make it up to her, he and his friend Vinoth travel to Bengaluru to meet her.
+However, Rudra brings Arjun into the game by kidnapping Krithika and broadcasting a live video threatening to drown her unless her father pays the ransom.
 In an effort to save Krithika, Arjun follows Rudra's orders and gets framed as Rudra, making things much more complicated for him.
-Anjali is suspended and her family gets placed under house arrest, while Inspector Narayan takes over the case.
+During the exchange, Anjali shoots the person carrying the ransom, only to discover that it is Arjun.
+Though both Arjun and Krithika survive, evidence is planted to frame Arjun as Rudra.
+Anjali is suspended, her family gets placed under house arrest, and DSP Narayan, Anjali's junior takes over the case.

-After a series of clues, Arjun deduces that former ACP Martin Roy is Rudra.
-He fights with Martin, only to get injured.
-Martin reveals that five years ago Rudra was actually Anjali.
-Feeling betrayed that he was suspended from the case having come so close to cracking it, Martin went rogue, murdered his wife, and staged three murders of high profile people, similar to the ones that Rudra had done.
-Meanwhile, Anjali too deduces Martin’s identity as Rudra.
+Arjun escapes from the hospital where he is treated and begins his own investigation.
+With help from CCTV footage, he traces the real Rudra to a hideout filled with extensive research on himself and Anjali.
+Parallelly, Anjali, through cracking some clues from the lines uttered by Rudra, deduced him to be Martin Roy, the former Assistant Commissioner of Police from Bengaluru, the first IO of Rudra's case, to be Rudra.
+Arjun fights with Martin but gets injured.
+Martin reveals himself as the current Rudra and defeats Arjun, leading to a shocking revelation that Anjali herself was the original Rudra and she fabricated the case and Rudra's death five years earlier.
+Feeling betrayed that he was suspended from the case, having come so close to cracking it, Martin resigned from the police force, went rogue, murdered his wife, and staged three murders of high-profile people, similar to the ones that Rudra had done.
+Meanwhile, Anjali too deduces Martin's identity as Rudra.